dokan-dev/dokany/documentations/mainpage.md

 ### Find Files

 DOKAN_OPERATIONS.FindFiles or DOKAN_OPERATIONS.FindFilesWithPattern are called in order to respond to directory listing requests.
-One of the two functions should implemented.
+One of the two functions should be implemented.

 For each directory entry, file system applications should call the function FillFindData (passed as a function pointer to FindFiles, FindFilesWithPattern) with the